Grandpawarr/Tabu_Search/README.md

 executable file
 ---
-- linux:PRO
+- Linux:PRO
-- window:PRO.exe
+- Window:PRO.exe
-- Click PRO.exe to see the values ​​generated at the beginning and the final value of the algorithm.
+- click PRO.exe to see the values ​​generated at the beginning and the final value of the algorithm.

 Makefile
 ---